-OREO assets are originally recorded at fair value upon transfer of the loans to OREO.
-Subsequently, OREO assets are carried at the lower of carrying value or fair value.
+OREO assets are originally recorded at fair value less costs to dispose upon transfer of the loans to OREO.
+Subsequently, OREO assets are carried at the lower of carrying value or fair value less costs to dispose.
 The fair value of OREO is based on independent appraisals less selling costs.
 Appraised values may be discounted based upon management's historical knowledge and changes in the market conditions from the time of the appraisal.
 Because of the high degree of judgment required in estimating the fair value of OREO and because of the relationship between fair value and general economic conditions, the Corporation considers fair values of OREO to be highly sensitive to market conditions.
 These assets are included as Level 3 fair values, based upon the lowest level of input that is significant to the fair value measurements.